 The Christmas Jobbynaturallysweet©

-They were sipping champagne on the faux-fur rug in front of the fireplace.
-Virginia lounged between his legs, her back to his chest while he leaned against the sofa.
+She lounged between his legs on the faux fur rug, her back to his chest while he leaned against the sofa.
 An endless mix of Christmas music piped into the room at low volume.

 His lips brushed her thin, white-blonde hair.
 "You're not so bad yourself."

-They'd stumbled into the house, kissing and laughing.
-Their coats and shoes had gone first, then came the frantic rush to tear off each other's clothes.
 He'd stripped everything from her body except the pearls at her throat.
-They made it to the den just in time for him to lay her back on the rug before pushing himself inside her.
+He pulled off his suit, and they made it to the den just in time for him to lay her back on the rug and push himself inside her.

-Now she reached up and back, running her fingers over his forehead, through the receding hairline, the soft brown hair, and down behind his ear before cupping the back of his neck.
+Now in her red, silky lounge clothes decorated with Christmas trees and presents, she set her champagne down and reached up, running her fingers over his forehead, through the receding hairline, and down behind his ear.
+She left her trembling hand at the back of his neck.

-Virginia's hand descended slowly to rest on his, and she sighed.
+Virginia's hand lowered slowly to rest on his, and she sighed.
 "I couldn't wait to get home for this."

 His voice was a murmur against her ear.
 "I would have had you in the car if you hadn't insisted on giving Mr. Donovan a ride home from the party."

-He watched the side of her face pull up in a smile.
+The side of her face pulled up in a smile.
 She tilted her head to give his lips better access to her jaw.
 "I couldn't refuse poor old Mr. Donovan a ride after his wife left with Brad again."

 Alex planted kisses on her.
 "Well...you were definitely worth the wait."

 This particular tree had the natural theme, showcasing Virginia's love of the outdoors.
-It held pine cones in its boughs, and small resin squirrels and birds perched and played on the limbs.
+Pinecones scattered about, and small resin squirrels and birds perched and played on the limbs.
 White lights added to the cozy, romantic glow in the den.

-It was just one of the many real Christmas trees she had throughout her home.
-Virginia liked to do most of the decorating herself, though he knew this year she'd had to get a lot of help.
+It was just one of the many real Christmas trees she had throughout her home every year.
+Virginia liked to do most of the decorating herself, though this year she had to get lots of help.

 The natural scents of pine and burning wood were new to him, something he'd only known since he met her.
-He thought of Christmases growing up-he and his siblings huddled around the kitchen stove with the burners on high, trying to stay warm.
-His mother was either out with a boyfriend doing drugs, or passed out in her bedroom.
+For him growing up, Christmas was no different than any other winter day.
+He and his siblings would huddle around the kitchen stove with the burners on high, trying to stay warm.
+His mother was either out with a boyfriend or passed out in her bedroom.

-The first thing he'd seen when he'd walked into the office at Whitney Agency were eyes as blue as a tropical sea.
+December 1, 1994, and the first thing he saw when he walked into the office at Whitney Agency were eyes as blue as a tropical sea.
 They belonged to the woman on John Whitney's arm-she was his new boss's wife.

 He chuckled against her.

+It woke her from her light sleep.
 "What?" she asked, a laugh in her voice.
+She reached for her champagne.

-She giggled her acquiescence, but when she spoke, her voice was wistful.
+She giggled, but when she spoke, her voice was wistful.
 "The good ol' days.
 Do I still turn you on like I did back then?"

-She sighed, either from the memory, or the way his hands were reducing the muscles in her shoulders to goo.
-"When I saw you," she said, "I looked into your hard, blue eyes and I knew you'd be dangerous, more dangerous than anyone I'd ever met.
+She sighed, either from the memory, or the way his hands were having their way with the slight muscles in her shoulders.
+"When I saw you," she said, "I looked into your hard, blue eyes and I knew you'd be dangerous -more dangerous than anyone I'd ever met.
 And I've been letting you in all these years.
 I don't know how wise that makes me."

 "I'm glad you're unwise where I'm concerned."
 His voice softened in her ear.
-"Though you know you couldn't keep me out if you tried."
+"But you know you couldn't keep me out if you tried."

-He let one hand slide over her shoulder to caress her upper chest, and felt her shiver in response.
+He let one hand slide over her shoulder to caress her upper chest.

-Alex relieved her other trembling hand of the champagne glass.
-"That's probably enough drinking for you tonight, honey.
+Alex relieved her other unsteady hand of the champagne flute.
+"That's probably enough drinking for you tonight.
 You wore yourself out at the party."

 "It was just one slow dance with you."

-Alex turned her gently in his arms.
-She'd closed her eyes and balled one hand into a fist, tapping it gently against tight lips.
-Then her eyes opened, and he saw the hint of pain there.
+He turned her gently in his arms.
+She closed her eyes and balled one hand into a fist, tapping it gently against tight lips.
+He stiffened at the sight of her in pain.

-Alex pulled her small frame to his chest, wanting to crush her against him, though he knew he couldn't.
-She felt so thin, so fragile.
+Alex pulled her small frame to his chest, wanting to crush her against him and never let her go, though he didn't dare.
+She was so thin and fragile now.

 Her arms went around him, and he felt and heard the deep sigh that shuddered through her.
 She seemed to melt against him.